Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 They are installed globally on a machine, so that all Jai applications need to use the same modules collection.
 > A system will be made so that modules you use get copied locally into your application.
 The advantage is that you have a stable build that doesn't randomly break unless you decide to update those modules (see also § 8.5).

+When a module (for example TestScope) is not found, the compiler gives the error:
+`Error: Unable to find a module called 'TestScope' in any of the module search directories.

+    #import "Basic";
+    #import "TestScope";

+Info: ...
+Searched path 'c:/jai/modules/'.`

 A module can be one file, for example `Random.jai`, imported if needed with `#import "Random";`.

 When a module contains several files, you need to give the module its own folder with the same name, and in it a file `module.jai` is required.